ShivamBhosale/100DaysOfCode_V2/README.md

 <hr>

-## Day 52 - Extensions and Default implimentations for protocols
+## Day 52 - Extensions and Default implementations for protocols
 I learned about the extensions in swift and practiced them in Swift playgrounds.

 <hr>